 In 2017 I entered the bi-annual nationwide tailoring competition the Golden Shears.

-The brief is to design, cut and make an outfit to the pre-defined measurements.
-Each competitor must enter a co-ordinating outfit of at least two garments, one for the top half of the body and the other for the bottom half.
-Garments may be for menswear or womenswear.
+The brief was to design, cut and make an outfit to the pre-defined measurements.
+Each competitor must enter a co-ordinating outfit of at least two garments in either menswear or ladieswear.

 The white tie featured hand stitched ivy vines in sterling silver wrapping themselves around the shoulders of the jacket.
 This was because my inspiration and the reason for the love of this trade was down to very special lady, my mothers’ mother; my Nanny.
 She was an extraordinary woman, with the ability to create the most beautiful wedding dresses.
 We’d sit hours making dresses for my dolls and toys as a small child, and she bought me my first sewing machine at 13.
 She was unfortunately taken away from us before I was able to enter the competition, but I know she would have given her right arm to be there watching the catwalk, and by using her ivy tattoo as inspiration for the embroidery it meant she could be with me on the night.